Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Abstract

 \section{Abstract}

-It is known that the security evaluation can be done by smoothing of R\'{e}nyi entropy of order 2 in the classical ans quantum settings when we apply universal$_2$ hash functions.
-This fact can be extended to the case when we apply $\epsilon$-almost dual universal$_2$ hash functions.
-We approximately demonstrate the smoothing of R\'{e}nyi entropy of order 2, and derived security bounds for universal composability and mutual information criterion under the condition in the classical and quantum setting.
+It is known that the security evaluation can be done by smoothing of R\'{e}nyi entropy of order 2 in the classical and quantum settings when we apply universal$_2$ hash functions.
+Using the smoothing of R\'{e}nyi entropy of order 2, we derive security bounds for $L_1$ distinguishability and modified mutual information criterion under the classical and quantum setting, and have derived these exponential decreasing rates.
+These results are extended to the case when we apply $\varepsilon$-almost dual universal$_2$ hash functions.
 Further, we apply this analysis to the secret key generation with error correction.